-Simphiwe Ndzube is included in the 15th Edition of the Lyon Biennale titled Là où les eaux se mêlent (where water comes together with other water).
-For the first time, the biennial will be staged at a former factory as well as the Musée d’Art Contemporain de Lyon.
+Simphiwe Ndzube is included in the 15th edition of the Lyon Biennale titled Là où les eaux se mêlent ('where water comes together with other water').
+Exploring the concept of an ecosystem, the biennial is staged across a former factory as well as the Musée d’Art Contemporain de Lyon.
 The theme of the exhibition revolves around the concept of an ecosystem.

 Simphiwe Ndzube is included in People at Jeffrey Deitch, an exhibition of more than fifty standing, sitting and hanging figurative sculptures.
 'The artists in the show span several generations from the 1980s to the present, with an emphasis on emerging talent'.